akeneo/pim-docs/developer_guide/akeneo_in_a_nutshell/index.rst

  - to process it into an understandable format (XML, JSON, CSV...);
  - to write into plain files.

-Because Akeneo PIM is open source, multiple connectors - or modules - already exists both for importing or exporting data.
+Because Akeneo PIM is open source, multiple connectors - or modules - already exist both for importing or exporting data.

 .. note::